 Further, they have been found to have a taste for the salt found in human sweat and urine and there have been instances of mountain goats pestering hikers for their sweat-soaked backpacks.

-What do you do if you encounter a mountain goat
+What to do if you encounter a mountain goat

 If you encounter a mountain goat on the hiking trail, it’s not usually a problem.
 However, you certainly don’t want to attract a mountain goat to you with your behavior, or make one feel trapped or threatened.
 If you’re hiking in an area with mountain goats, use the following measures to stay out of harm’s way, or protect yourself if they become aggressive.